372groupproject/milestones-team8-ccapriotti-gtmagee/code/program/README.md

 localhost:3000

-This is the start of the chat room.
+This is the the chat room.

 You can simulate multiple users connecting to the chat room by opening multiple tabs, each of which connect to localhost:3000.